Cindy and Barrett with RV in Montrose

 I’m guessing the same way you do, for the most part!

-A couple of notable changes: no more Costco runs.
+There are a couple of notable changes: no more Costco runs.
 There’s just no room for bulk item storage.

 Furthermore, we’re always in different grocery stores.
 So we often have to get used to varying layouts and different versions of the foods we’ve fallen in love with in other towns.